 - The voting tickets (random numbers) are stored on permanent files.

-- Emails are only temporarily and partially stored, elsewhere, until the end of the survey.
-The relation between the vote ticket and the voter is erased as soon as possible, at the first connection to the website, before any vote operation from the voter.
-All emails whatsoever are completely deleted after the survey end.
+- Emails are only temporarily and partially stored, elsewhere, until the end of the vote.
+The relation between the personal vote ticket and the voter is erased as soon as possible, at the first connection to the website, before any vote operation from the voter.
+All emails whatsoever are completely deleted after the vote end.

 - An observer typical email, such as the one sent to the observer(s), is sent to the webmaster for statistical purposes and minimum support, as well as with connections to the website.

 - As soon as a voter connects to the website the email relation with the random ticket is first erased.
-After the end of the survey, all the remaining email lists whatsoever are deleted from the survey files.
+After the end of the vote, all the remaining email lists whatsoever are deleted from the vote files.
 As a result the email list ends to be only available in the sent emails and known from the addressees, and not stored on the server.

-- Vote tickets are created randomly from a seed provided by date and time measured down the microsecond when the user create the survey.
+- Personal vote tickets are created randomly from a seed provided by date and time measured down the microsecond when the creator creates the vote.
 Sophisticated pseudo-random generator is used, cryptographically graded.
 It is therefore virtually impossible to predict the value of this key and the values of the unique tickets sent to the voters.
-The machine has no knowledge of relation between a voter email and a vote ticket when the vote occurs.
+The machine has no knowledge of relation between a voter email and a personal vote ticket when the vote occurs.
 The machine no longer knows what are the email origin of the vote anonymous tickets.

 When you cast your vote, it goes through an encrypted secured channel (technically https://...) and no-one in between can see what your vote is.
 Since the vote machine has no knowledge of the voter identity at vote time and after, and only counts cast votes, your cast choice and choice related identity are rather well protected.